ARION

 The skunk laughed aloud at the SI’s response.
 There were times when Arion said things that were so completely deadpan, but could elicit great amusement from those he made them to.
 He wondered if the Synthetic Intelligence had been designed to lighten emotions when things got too dark.
 It was often difficult to think of Arion as just a machine, especially when he could even play the part of a counselor to the counselor.

 Fernando smiled up at the image looking back at him from the screen and raised a hand in concession.
 “No worries, I don’t regret that decision.
 I may be a skunk on the outside, but I can still be a petty human on the inside, and I would have been greatly tempted to use that attribute as a defensive – or even offensive - weapon.
 It’s best that I don’t have that capability.
 I think I frighten them enough just because of what I represent.
 Perhaps I need to cultivate that fear and simply withhold the fact that I have been descented; let them believe I’m still fully armed if they get too confrontational.”
-He said the last with an embellished grin of evil and was rewarded when Arion feigned a chuckle.
+He said the last with an embellished grin of evil and was rewarded when Arion feigned another chuckle.

 The counselor sat back in his chair and rubbed the base of his tail where it pressed up against the unmodified seat back.
 “I think I will take a break, get a cup of coffee and take a walk around the ship to calm my nerves before I face the next one Dr. Kazama throws at me.
 We’re only a little over halfway through the crew list, but they can wait.”